Alluxio/alluxio/docs/en/ufs/OSS.md

 en/contributor/Building-Alluxio-From-Source.md %}), or [download the precompiled binaries directly]({{site.baseurl}}{% link en/deploy/Running-Alluxio-Locally.md %}).

-Also, in preparation for using OSS with alluxio, create a bucket or use an existing bucket.
+In preparation for using OSS with Alluxio, create a bucket or use an existing bucket.
 You should also note the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
 For the purposes of this guide, the OSS bucket name is called `OSS_BUCKET`, and the directory in that bucket is called `OSS_DIRECTORY`.
 Also, for